manu05X/CS-Fundamentals/src/main/java/com/manish/LLD/RideSharingSystem/Notes.md

    - created_at

 ### Relationships
-1. User 1:M Vehicle (One user can have many vehicles)
+1. com.manish.LLD.PropertyPlatformLLD.Type1.User 1:M Vehicle (One user can have many vehicles)
-2. User 1:M Ride (One user can offer many rides as driver)
+2. com.manish.LLD.PropertyPlatformLLD.Type1.User 1:M Ride (One user can offer many rides as driver)
 3. Ride M:1 Vehicle (One ride is associated with one vehicle)
 4. Ride 1:M RideBooking (One ride can have many bookings)
-5. User M:M Ride through RideBooking (Many users can book many rides)
+5. com.manish.LLD.PropertyPlatformLLD.Type1.User M:M Ride through RideBooking (Many users can book many rides)

 ---